 We do not expect our lease commitments to have a significant effect on our liquidity needs.
-See Note 35 "Lease commitments" to our 2015 annual financial statements for further information.
+See Note 34 "Lease commitments" to our 2016 annual financial statements for further information.
 Lease commitments are disclosed in our annual financial statements each year and are not required to be disclosed under Australian Accounting Standards in interim financial statements.

-As at March 31, 2015, MBL Group had A\$10.6 billion of contingent liabilities and commitments, including A\$2.2 billion of contingent liabilities and A\$8.4 billion of commitments under undrawn credit facilities.
-See Note 34 "Contingent liabilities and commitments" to our 2015 annual financial statements which shows MBL Group's contingent liabilities and commitments at March 31, 2015.
+As at March 31, 2016, MBL Group had A\$6,798 million of contingent liabilities and commitments, including A\$1,231 million of contingent liabilities and A\$4,806 million of commitments in respect of undrawn credit facilities and securities underwriting.
+See Note 33 "Contingent liabilities and commitments" to our 2016 annual financial statements which shows MBL Group's contingent liabilities and commitments at March 31, 2016.